input-output-hk/engineering/blog/2022-05-02-setup-ext-stg-interp.md

   - [Step-by-Step guide for running the interpreter on your code](#org8e9f409)

 Haskell is a great language camouflaged by lack luster tooling.
 This situation has led to well-known problems (who could forget Cabal hell?).
-A less discusses problem is what I will call the &ldquo;Black-box syndrome&rdquo;: It is hard to know *exactly* what the memory representation and runtime performance of my Haskell programs are[^1]:.
+A less discussed problem is what I will call the &ldquo;Black-box syndrome&rdquo;: It is hard to know *exactly* what the memory representation and runtime performance of my Haskell programs are[^1]:.
 Now black-box syndrome is not *only* a problem,